 Cathedral(Duomo) entry is free.
 Other monuments and museums require a ticket and you can purchase combo-tickets, as it is a cost-effective option if you plan to see all.

-I was having only 24 hours in Florence, thus I missed visiting many museums and other attractions.
+I had 24 hours in Florence, thus I missed visiting many museums and other attractions.
 I would recommend 3 to 4 days trip to Florence, in which 2 days can be reserved for Florence city and 2/3 days for side-trips to nearby Tuscany countryside and towns.
+If you are looking for some AirBnB accomodation then check Firenze Airbnb.

 TIPS for Quick Florence Tour – Cradle of renaissance